mikerossiter/DevOpsMaturityModel/README.md

-By following this approach—*surveying, mapping, selecting levels, running improvement Katas, and tracking progress over time*—you will create a **continuous improvement culture** that systematically drives your teams towards higher levels of DevOps maturity.
+By following this approach—*surveying, mapping, using the model to obtain an average level, running improvement PDCAs and Katas, plus tracking progress over time*—you will create a continuous improvement culture that systematically drives your teams towards higher levels of DevOps maturity.

 ## Customisation